adrianva/twitter-topics/README.md

 spark-submit --jars jars/spark-streaming-kafka-0-8-assembly_2.11-2.0.2.jar,aws-java-sdk-1.7.4.jar,hadoop-aws-2.7.3.jar,elasticsearch-spark-20_2.10-5.2.2.jar ./stream.py
 ```

+On the other hand, this script also stores the new tweets directly into S3 in raw format.
+As we saw before, the LDA model reads from S3 in order to obtain the texts which allow to create the model.

 ## Storing tweets in Elastic and InfluxDB
 Saving the RDDs into Elasticsearch is pretty straighforward once you have configured it properly (for more information about it, check this out: https://gist.github.com/adrianva/0bc59ba3bb24f0c7d9b4e89e8c621af9).
 As for InfluxDB, we use the Python Client, which makes saving the data a piece of cake.

+## Aggregating data
+Elasticsearch is used to store the most recent data, something like the last 14 days or so, but for historical data we have chosen InfluxDB, a time series database which scales pretty well.

+At the moment, the data is aggregated each hour, using Spark Streaming for this task.
+We use a window of 3600s (1 hour) with a slide duration of 10s.
+Every time we write into InfluxDB we store the number of tweets for a given topic each hour.

 ## Visualizing it